GunnarThorunnarson/FORR3FV05EU/Verkefni/Verkefni2.md

 - 2,5 lítil virkni.
 - 0 lausn vantar eða stórlega ábótavant.

-Skilaðu í Innu html skrám, sem innihalda CSS, SVG og JavaScript.
+Skilaðu í Innu tvær html skrár sem innihalda CSS, SVG og JavaScript.

 <!--
 The speed of the user’s gesture should be matched by the speed of the element being moved across the screen.